support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Bharadvaja, seated outside his hut with other ascetics and deer, enquires of the princes whether they have enjoyed his hospitality.
 He tells them and their companions that Rama is living in Citrakuta.
 At his request, the princes introduce themselves. by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 aristocracy · aristocrat · aristocraty · society · aristocrats · ruling class · colours · religious movements · social role · poems · manuscript · royalty · diety · religious groups · hinduism · hindu · poetry · poem · document · religious faiths · social class · queen · colour · bharata · religion · hindoo · bharadvaja · British Library, London, UK / Bridgeman Images